brandlewco/jesserieser-hugo-cc/content/posts/dpg-rec-center.md

 caption: REC CENTER Coming Soon at David Petersen Gallery
 blog_content: >-
-  I will be exhibiting Autobiography of A Contact in a sports themed group show at David Petersen Gallery opening June 20th.
+  I will be exhibiting Autobiography of A Contact in a sports themed group show at David Petersen Gallery opening June 20th through August 26th.

   &nbsp;